 Why break-room invoices need different fields than ordinary supplier invoices

-The category is also large enough to deserve its own AP workflow.
-The NAMA Foundation convenience services census estimated U.S. convenience services industry revenue at $31.1 billion in 2025 and covered micro markets, vending, office coffee service, and pantry services.
-For multi-site companies, campuses, hospitals, and corporate offices, those invoices are not miscellaneous office supplies.
-They are recurring service documents that affect facilities budgets and employee-service cost allocations.
+The NAMA Foundation convenience services census estimated U.S. convenience services industry revenue at $31.1 billion in 2025 across micro markets, vending, office coffee service, and pantry services.
+For multi-site companies, campuses, hospitals, and corporate offices, those invoices are recurring service documents that affect facilities budgets and employee-service cost allocations — not miscellaneous office supplies.

-The vendor pattern still matters.
-Aramark Refreshments invoices may include office coffee, brewer service, water systems, and separately labeled temporary energy fees.
-Canteen or Compass Group accounts often combine pantry, vending, micro-market, and office coffee service across national or regional programs.
+Vendor patterns vary.
+Aramark Refreshments invoices cover workplace refreshment and office coffee — separate from Aramark food-service catering, facilities, or uniform-service billing — and often include separately labeled temporary energy fees.
+Canteen and Compass Group accounts often combine pantry, vending, micro-market, and office coffee service across national or regional programs.
 Royal Cup is usually closer to office coffee and beverage service.
 Five Star can bring vending, micro-market, and food-service line detail into the same AP queue.
 Regional providers often use route-style invoices where the route stop or service area is the best allocation key.

 Allocate every charge by site, floor, machine, and service area